 The truths found in Phase Two will help all of us gain a Biblical worldview as it pertains to our identity in Christ.
 The main point in this phase is this: Once we have been placed in Christ, our past does not have to dictate our future (Ephesians 1:1-16).
 We are daughters of the King, and He is still in the business of replacing beauty for ashes (Isaiah 60:1-6).

+Memory Verse

+Ephesians 1:3-4

+Blessed is the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly realms in Christ.
+For he chose us in Christ before the foundation of the world that we should be holy and blameless before him in love.

 She Who Has Ears, Let Her Hear